Your header introduces the architecture of your site empowering your user for a successful journey though your site.

 If the search and audience navigation task areas are not 'hot' (cannot be modified), try refreshing your page or even a full refresh (Shift + refresh).

-A planful zone for 'Info For' audience tasking or 'Info About' resources, but these links should be singularly focused and not mixed and matched.
+A visible but restrained zone for 'info for' audience tasking or 'info about' resources, these links should be singularly focused and not mixed-and-matched.
 When populated, this section becomes a simple dropdown list of links.

 The most commonly used settings are: